iamniklas/LIO-Core/README.md

 [![](https://jitpack.io/v/iamniklas/LIO-Core.svg)](https://jitpack.io/#iamniklas/LIO-Core)

 Central library that makes the LIO features available to all sub-projects.
 The advantage is that all projects are updated at once if a change is to be implemented across the entire project.
+LIO Core is the central framework for Project LIO.
+It specifies all communication between the devices and also offers the core software of the LED strip devices including update, rendering, standard animations, color spaces and much more.

 ## 1. Core Features
 (Last time updated at version 0.0.8-1.2)